Hyowon-Cho/Nasunko/README.md

 - Browser sessions use an HTTP-only cookie.
 - SQL queries use parameter binding.
 - Admin permissions are checked server-side.
+- Cron endpoint is protected by `CRON_SECRET` in production.
 - `.env.local` must never be committed.

+## Portfolio Positioning

+Nasunko can be described as a financial BI and data pipeline project:

+> Nasunko collects market-related news, stores normalized records in PostgreSQL, provides a Nasdaq market dashboard, and captures investor discussion and trade outcome data for future analytics.

+This makes the project relevant to data analyst, risk analyst, and junior data engineering roles because it includes data collection, transformation, deduplication, loading, persistence, monitoring, and dashboard presentation.

 ## Disclaimer